Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Breakfast — Brunchit

-Begin your second day in Palma after a 3 minute walk down Plaça d’En Coll with breakfast at Brunchit, a brunch concept born in Bali with famous floral facades.
+Begin your second day in Palma during this Mallorca in 3 days itinerary with breakfast at Brunchit, a brunch concept from Bali with famous floral facades.
 The flexitarian menu caters to all dietary preferences, with classics like eggs Benedict on the menu alongside innovative creations like red vegan pancakes.
-Each dish is designed with top quality ingredients from local markets and is garnished with a magical touch of joyful color.
-I enjoyed a vegan pancake variety that looks like it’s been updated since, but regardless of what you decide to order from Brunchit it’s sure to be delicious!
-It’s important to note this chain doesn’t accept reservations, so you may have to wait a bit before being seated.
+Each dish is designed with quality ingredients from local markets and garnished with a magical pop of color.
+This chain doesn’t accept reservations, so you may have to wait before being seated.

 Gourmet pancakes topped with fresh strawberries, blueberries, and a caramelized banana on a plate.